10sr/term-run-el/README.md

 Here comes `term-run`, which provides functions to invoke arbitrary commands in terminal buffers.
-For example, you can run `git` command with any arguments in terminal buffer.
+For example, you can run `git` command with any arguments in terminal buffer directly (without running bash with `M-x term` first).
 Try typing `M-x term-run-shell-command RET git add -p RET` !